gbear605/BackupManager/README.md

 ## Planned future functionality
 - Warning messages before quitting and backing up

-- Ask the user for a default backup location on first launch instead of a hardcoded default

 ## Possible future functionality
 - Runs on a specified time every day/week/month/etc.